peterjthomson/year-view/Documentation/PRIVACY.md

 ### Event Creation and Editing

 Year View is intentionally **read-only**.
-When you want to create or edit events, the App opens your native calendar app (Apple Calendar or Google Calendar) using deep links.
+When you want to create or edit events, the App opens your native Calendar app using deep links.
 We never modify your calendar data directly.

 ## Third-Party Services